Skip to content

 • Ask family, friends, or angel investors to invest in your business

-To help you secure funding for your new electrical business, you’ll need to create a business plan to share with potential investors or lenders.
+To help you secure funding for your new electrical business, you’ll also need to create a documented business plan to share with potential investors or lenders.
+A business plan document offers a brief summary of your plans, goals, and structure.

 Choose a business structure

-Before you can register your electrical business, you’ll need to decide what business structure to operate your business under.
-For small electrical businesses, these are your typical options:
+Before you can register your electrical business, decide what business structure is best for your operations.
+For small electrical businesses, these are the most popular options:

-• Limited liability company (LLC) – For electricians, registering as an LLC protects your personal assets just in case you run into legal trouble and are being sued for damages.
+• Limited liability company (LLC) – For electricians, registering as an LLC protects your personal assets just in case you run into legal trouble or if you are ever sued for damages.

-• Sole proprietorship – If you’re starting a business alone, register as a sole proprietorship and you’ll have complete control over your business.
+• Sole proprietorship – If you’re starting a business alone, register as a sole proprietorship.
+This gives you complete control over your business and assets.

 Register your business name

-Pick an electrical company name that’s professional, unique, and easy to remember.
-Then register your business with your regional government.
+Pick an electrical company name that’s professional, unique, and memorable.
+Then, register your business with your regional government.

 Pro tip: To check if your business name is available, Google [NAME + LOCATION] or run a quick search in your country’s trademark database.